devrev/adaas-chef-cli/docs/importing_articles.md

     "\" target=\"_self\"> only</a> with the company email."
 ]
 ```
 The ref_type should be set to the item type in the external system that is being mapped to articles.
 For example, if you're importing documents from the external system as articles, the `ref_type` should be set to documents.
 The ID should be the ID of the item in the external source system.
-The platform replaces the reference block with the ID of the corresponding article in DevRev as well as adds the href attribute with the appropriate value.
+The platform replaces the mention block with the ID of the corresponding article in DevRev as well as adds the href attribute with the appropriate value.

+## Managing Permissions

+You can manage permissions in the `shared_with` field.
+Permissions can reference users, groups and [platform groups](./platform_groups.md).